UI Design Bootcamp. Master Typography, Colour & Grids

 Typography: History and background of different type classifications

-Selecting and Pairing: How to choose a typeface and how select complementary typefaces that work together
+Selecting and Pairing: How to choose a typeface and how to select complimentary typefaces that work together

 Readability: How do we read and how can we make it easier for people to read with our typographic choices